Dell to stick to current strategy as private company

 HP said leveraged buyouts tend to leave existing "customers and innovation at the curb" and HP plans to take full advantage of any disruption the move will cause among Dell's customer base.

-Asian rival Lenovo said in a statement it was focused on products and customers "rather than distracting financial maneuvers and major strategic shifts."
+Asian rival Lenovo said in a statement it was focused on products and customers "rather than distracting financial manoeuvres and major strategic shifts."

 Dell's founder and CEO, and private equity firm Silver Lake are paying $13.65 per share in cash for the buyout.